Civil Engineering

 Description

-The Civil Engineering program focuses on the study of planning, design, and construction of infrastructure that solves or mitigates problems of society, as well as the application of different technical solutions to solve these problems through the development of civil engineering projects.
-The program focuses on infrastructure in areas such as transportation, construction, drinking water supply, sewage and irrigation systems, housing and energy.
+The Civil Engineering degree focuses on the study of planning, design, and construction of infrastructure that addresses or mitigates societal issues.
+At the same time, it examines the application of various technical solutions to solve these problems through the development of Civil Engineering projects.
+In this regard, infrastructure is studied across different sectors such as structures, roads, hydraulics, geotechnics, and construction project management.

 Advantages